 - When looking, walk slowly and look directly down.
 They are very easy to miss unless you’re standing right over them.
 Take your time when examining the leaf litter.

-They grow in clusters, especially on the West Coast.
+- They grow in clusters, especially on the West Coast.
 So if you find one, stop and carefully look around.
 There may be many more nearby.

-Identifying Black Trumpet Mushrooms
+Black Trumpet Mushroom Identification

 As for identification, there are no poisonous look-alikes.
 This fact, along with their unique appearance, makes them a good mushroom for beginners.